-However, SUMMER WITH MONICA seems to never become stationary.
+However, Summer With Monica never becomes stationary.
 Most of the scenes in this film leave you wanting more.
 How often can you say that about a Bergman film?

 I really liked the film and will be thinking about it for a while yet.